 The ideal candidate will be able to demonstrate the following:

-SPECIALIZED EXPERIENCE is demonstrated experience applying an engineering or physical science background to provide technical support, advice, and guidance on program or policy planning, strategic planning, or performance management; analyzing and evaluating issues to manage and advance projects; and coordinating with other organizations (internal or external) to accomplish a range of activities, such as program management, resource assessment, scheduling, program evaluation, policy development, or technical reviews.Education
+SPECIALIZED EXPERIENCE is demonstrated experience providing support, advice, and guidance on program or policy planning, strategic planning, or performance management; analyzing and evaluating issues to manage and advance projects; and coordinating with other organizations (internal or external) to accomplish a range of activities, such as program management, resource assessment, scheduling, program evaluation, and policy development.Education

-- Knowledge of the functional activities and primary interfaces within the NRC sufficient to carry out the duties described above.
+- Knowledge of the functional activities and primary interfaces of the agency sufficient to carry out the duties described above.

-- Demonstrated ability to communicate information, ideas, and advice in a clear, concise, and logical manner, both orally and in writing, for a variety of complex technical and non-technical matters and stakeholder audiences.
+- Demonstrated ability to communicate information, ideas, and advice in a clear, concise, and logical manner, both orally and in writing, for a variety of complex matters and stakeholder audiences.